TarekLotfy30/TarekLotfy30/README.md

 - Experience in developing mobile applications using the Flutter framework.
 - Excellent understanding of the full mobile development life cycle.
-- Networking & Data Persistent: Proficiency in Restful APIs, Dio, HTTP, Hive, Firebase.
+- Networking & Data Persistence: Proficiency in Restful APIs, Dio, HTTP, Hive, Firebase.
 - Experience in Git and GitHub for version control and collaboration.
 - Experience with Bloc for state management.
 - Excellent understanding of OOP, Architecture Design Patterns, and SOLID Principles.